Last Updated: May 2026 | Author: Munir Ardi

 Step 5: Navigate Local Licenses and Permits

-• Action: Go to your local City Hall website or visit a Women’s Business Center (WBC) for a free consultation on local requirements.
+- Action: Visit a Women’s Business Center (WBC) for a free consultation on local requirements.

 Step 6: Write a “Lean” Business Plan

-Looking for Funding to Start?
-Once your business plan is ready, you will need capital.
-We have compiled the complete list of loans and capital sources in our guide: Financing Options for Immigrants to Start a Business.
+Looking for Funding?
+Once your plan is ready, explore capital sources in our guide: Financing Options for Immigrants.

 Step 7: Build U.S. Credit History (From Scratch)